-On the resulting screen, you can either create a table in the top right of the screen, or delete using the trashcan icon next to the corresponding table.
+On the resulting screen, you can either create a table in the top right of the screen or archive using the trashcan icon next to the corresponding table.
 You can also view the list of apps referencing each table and navigate to them directly from this page.

 After clicking “Create table”, add a name and a description then click “Create”.

-After creating a table, select it from the Table List to start editing.
+After creating a table, select/search it from the Table List to start editing.

 You will now need to start adding fields for all the data that you want to track.
-An individual row in the table is called a “Record”.
-A Record will automatically include all the fields that you create.
+A field is like an individual column in a spreadsheet.

 To create a new field, click the “+” button next to ID.

-- Image: Either the URL of an image or an image uploaded from your computer
+Image: Either a URL of an image, or an image uploaded from your computer

 Add a label, then click “Save”.